kyma-project/kyma/docs/kyma/08-05-restore-with-velero.md

           --wait
       ```

-      >**NOTE:** For details on configuring and installing Velero on Azure, see [this](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/master/README.md) document.
+      >**NOTE:** For details on configuring and installing Velero on Azure, read more about the [Velero plugin for Azure](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/master/README.md).

-      >**CAUTION:** If you are using AKS, set the **AZURE_RESOURCE_GROUP** to the name of the auto-generated resource group created when you provision your cluster on Azure since this resource group contains your cluster's virtual machines/disks.
+      >**CAUTION:** If you use AKS, set the **AZURE_RESOURCE_GROUP** to the name of the auto-generated resource group.
+This resource group is created when you provision your cluster on Azure.
+It contains your cluster's virtual machines/disks.

       </details>
     </div>